annotation/stam/docs/api-proposal.md

 # STAM API

-This document describes the high-level STAM API.
-It does not cover the internal low-level implementation.
+This document describes the high-level STAM API, it is not normative and any implementation may decide to do things completely different.
+This document also does not cover the internal low-level implementation.

 ## Names and conventions